stefanoverna/graphql8/guides/relay/connections.md

 ### Customizing Base Classes

-The provided classes in {{ "GraphQL::Types::Relay" | api_doc }} extend {{ "Schema::Object" | api_doc }}, but if you want to add your own extensions, you can build your own type system using the built-in ones for inspiration.
+The provided classes in {{ "GraphQL8::Types::Relay" | api_doc }} extend {{ "Schema::Object" | api_doc }}, but if you want to add your own extensions, you can build your own type system using the built-in ones for inspiration.

 For example, to make your connection classes extend your _own_ base object, you could add a base connection class to your app: